iheartbenzene/fantastic-octo-journey/README.md

 A small budget idea with which I am toying.

-Essentially, I want a budget that will update itself with how much I could be expected to spend over the course of the next pay period.
-I also want it to update my pay periods automatically with each new instance of gained wages.
+Essentially, this started because I wanted a budget that would update itself with how much I could be expected to spend over the course of the next pay period.
+I also wanted it to update my pay periods automatically with each new instance of gained wages; all of this while telling me what my most/least expensive spending points were.
 Then I want it to group common spending locations by geographic location...but that's a long way off.

 However, if you've read this far then, the files are written in GNU Octave but are also readable by Matlab.